mattrglobal/sample-apps/postman/README.md

 ## Setup

+In Postman, a Collection is the series of operations and some configuration, Environment Variables hold specific values for your tenant.
+They need to be imported in 2 separate steps.

-First import the Tenant Environment variables,
+### First import the Tenant Environment Variables

 Go to Manage Environment button in the top-right Choose `Import` button